chrisCodeCommits/AppSamples/README.md

 group of people with deferent preferences.

 > **How to use it**:\
-> run it first and then type in data it will ask you to enter on step while being wihin the bash.
+> run it first and then type in data it will ask you to enter each step while being wihin the bash.

 [CLICK HERE TO TRY IT](https://repl.it/@ChrisPy1/PizzaCalculator)